State Park is Part of Nation’s Newest National Heritage Area

-After eight years of tireless advocacy, the Mountains to Sound Greenway has become our nation’s newest National Heritage Area!
+After eight years of tireless advocacy, the Mountains to Sound Greenway has become the nation’s newest National Heritage Area!
+Lake Sammamish State Park is proud to be part of this area.

-Amplify our rich history and natural heritage on a national stage
+Amplify the Greenway’s rich history and natural heritage on a national stage

 Increase visibility for the Greenway’s communities through an enhanced sense of place and importance